Health & Shared Responsibility

 Frequently Asked Questions

-Can UTSA mandate vaccines (especially after the FDA approves them) and masking?
+Can UTSA mandate vaccines and masking?

 No. At this time, UTSA cannot mandate these safety measures based on Governor Abbott’s executive order GA-38.Permalink